 I can appreciate having a point of view, dedication to a personal observation, and the confidence to bring it all forward.
 It’s silly to be dismissive of any and all reactions because… it’s just something that I do on the internet.
 Considering the point, trying to turn the scene around, saying thank you, having a better life (+ acknowledging that the internet is WAY REAL)–that’s all easy on paper and, as it turns out, easy in practice over time.
 Feeling much more solid in this space lately (this album on repeat and big cups of vanilla rooibos while sifting through the emails/everything else is helping) and I’m glad that you’re all here.

 So in that vein, I thought I’d share more of an every day kindness that I grant myself.
 This is something you might catch me fixing up for lunch on a normal day.
 I might pre-roast the whole squash and make up the dressing at the beginning of the week, reheat the strands with some stock in a sauté pan and top it all up as I’ve done here.
 I never make a dressing or sauce the same way twice, and this peanut lime one is no exception.
 The list of ingredients seems long, but it’s largely a compilation of pantry items that can be subbed, swapped or chopped altogether.
+I just kind of throw it all into my Vitamix and taste and re-blend, rinse, repeat :)

 Stay kind, in your life endeavours and your lunches, peeps. xo